zcorleissen/documentation/source/mongodb_getting_started.rst

 	mongos>

-If see something similar after running ``show collections`` you're connected to the instance and can do anything you'd expect to against the database.
-If you run into any issues or just want some guidance please don't hesitate to reach out to us at `support@objectrocket.com <mailto:support@objectrocket.com>`_!
+If you see something similar after running ``show collections`` you're connected to the instance and can do anything you'd expect to against the database.
+If you run into any issues or just want some guidance please don't hesitate to reach out to our `Support team <mailto:support@objectrocket.com>`_!